-When the leaders in the Ephesian synagogue maligned Paul’s message, he took the disciples and held daily discussion in the lecture hall of Tyrannus.
+Paul left the synagogue with his disciples and resumed meeting in the lecture hall of Tyrannus.
 Two years of extraordinary miracles followed, which leaves us with a question of epic proportions.
 Why didn’t the miracles begin while they were in the synagogue?

-I believe the answer is found in 2 Corinthians 6:14, “Do not be yoked together with unbelievers.
+I find a reasonable answer in 2 Corinthians 6:14, “Do not be yoked together with unbelievers.
 For what do righteousness and wickedness have in common?
 Or what fellowship can light have with darkness?”
-While many use this scripture to prove we should not marry or enter into business with an an unbeliever its message includes the unbelievers in the church, especially the ones who leads us.
+While some use this scripture to prove we should not marry or enter a business partnership with an unbeliever, its message includes the unbelievers in the church, especially the ones who lead us.

-Paul told the saints at Corinthian not to keep company with sexually immoral people.
+Paul told the saints at Corinth not to keep company with sexually immoral people.
 The saints took his message to the extreme, so he clarified what he meant.
 He never meant for the saints to separate themselves from the people of this world who are immoral.
-We must not “keep company with anyone named a brother, who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or an extortioner – not even to eat with such a person” 1 Corinthians 5:11, NKJV.
+We must not “keep company with anyone named a brother, who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or an extortioner—not even to eat with such a person” 1 Corinthians 5:11, NKJV.

-When we refused to be unequally yoked with leaders in the church who claim to be a brother in Christ yet their lives are filthy with sin, we will see miracles.
+When we refused to be unequally yoked with leaders in a church who claim to be a brother in Christ yet their lives are filthy with sin, we will see miracles again.
 God’s promises guarantee it.

-We don’t have proof that the leaders of the synagogue were sexually immoral, worshiped idols, drunkards or thieves, but we do have proof they were covetous revilers.
-Their lust for more became their undoing and excluded them from the revival.
+We don’t have proof that the leaders of the synagogue were sexually immoral, worshiped idols, were drunkards or thieves, but we have proof they were revilers who rejected Jesus.
+Their lust for more of God became their undoing and excluded them from the revival.

 LOG ON NEXT WEEK FOR PART 7: TOLERATING COVETOUS REVILERS